 The next big step was a home-made 5-band CW-SSB transceiver.
 I have worked on it for years.
-Thank you very much to my former girlfriend - my wife! - for her patience.
-I've got the DXCC award in 1980 with that RIG (60W into a tribander vertical antenna).
+Thank you very much to my former girlfriend - my wife! -

 Later I've built a PA with a GK-71 russian tube.
 Then I upgraded to a Kenwood TS-520SE and later an Icom IC-761 plus a Heathkit SB-220.
 My first directional antenna was a home-made 2 ele tribander cubical quad, then I changed to a TH3JRS and now a HyGain Explorer 14 on a home-made pole.
 I am active on CW, SSB and digital modes, such as SSTV, RTTY and FT8.